Selected Publications

 Selected publications with short summaries.

-Below is a curated list of 10 of my publications (listed in reverse chronological order), each with a short summary highlighting its impact.
+Below is a curated selection of 10 publications in reverse chronological order, each with a short summary of its main contribution.

 A full list of publications is available here.